AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/create-custom-tabs.md

 1. Go to one of the [!DNL Workfront] areas or objects where you can add a custom section in the left panel.\
    Or
 1. Go to an object where you can add a [!UICONTROL dashboard] in the left panel.\
-   For more information about what areas and objects you can add custom sections to, see [[!DNL Adobe Workfront] sections](#dnl-adobe-workfront-sections).
+   For more information about what areas and objects you can add custom sections to, see [[!DNL Adobe Workfront] sections](#adobe-workfront-sections).
 1. Click **[!UICONTROL Add dashboard]** in the left panel.
 1. Type a name for the dashboard in the **[!UICONTROL Quick link name]** field.
 This is visible only to you.
 1. Start typing the name of an existing dashboard or external page in the **[!UICONTROL Choose a dashboard]** field, then select the dashboard when it displays in the list.